 Overview of South Dakota Mortgages

-Home to wonders like its open prairies and the Black Hills National Forest, the Mount Rushmore state is certainly an inspiring place to own a home.
-Mortgage rates in South Dakota are lower, sometimes significantly, than the national average.
-The state’s conforming loan limits and FHA limits stick to the standards.
+Home to wonders like open prairies and the Black Hills National Forest, South Dakota is certainly an inspiring place to own a home.
+Mortgage rates in South Dakota are usually fairly in line with national averages.
+The state’s county-level conforming loan limits and FHA limits stick to their respective standards.

 National Mortgage Rates